Geodesic manifolds with a transitive subset of smooth biLipschitz maps: The construction of the Carnot-Carath eodory metric

 From the transitive action of \bilip maps we have that $\Delta$ is invariant under $\F$, so the dimension of $\Delta_p$ is constant.
-We put on $\Delta_p$ the norm given by the restriction of the Euclidean norm.

-The class $\Gamma$ is defined to be the curves $\{f_p\circ \sigma^v\}$ for $p$ in a neighborhood of the origin and $v\in\Delta_0$.
-Such curves satisfy inequality (\ref{omega Gamma}) for a suitable $\omega_\Gamma$ since it is true for the $\gamma_j$'s that are finite, then for the zig-zag limits and finally for all curves in $\Gamma$, using that (\ref{omega}) implies that the $f$'s have a controlled distortion.
+The class $\Gamma$ is defined to be the curves $\{f_p\circ \sigma^{(v)}\}$ for $p$ in a neighborhood of the origin and $v\in\Delta_0$.
+Such curves satisfy inequality (\ref{omega Gamma}) for a suitable $\omega_\Gamma$ since it is true for the $\gamma_j$'s that are in a finite number, then for the zig-zag limits and finally for all curves in $\Gamma$, using that (\ref{omega}) implies that the $f$'s have a controlled distortion.
+For a similar reason, the curves in $\Gamma$ have uniform bound on the speed, i.e., (\ref{bounded speed}) holds.

-So far $\Delta$ is a vector bundle that a priori is not even a continuous bundle.
-In the next subsection we will prove that $\Delta$ is a smooth distribution.
+From the previous lemma we have that, for each $p\in N$, the set $\Delta_p$ is a $k$-dimensional plane.
+So the map $p\mapsto (p,\Delta_p)$ is a (not necessarily continuous) section of the grassmannian bundle.
+In the next subsection we will prove that this map is $C^1$ and so $\Delta$ is a $C^1$ sub-bundle.

-We have noticed, more that once, that the $d$-geodesics in our setting are Lipschitz curves with respect to the Euclidean metric, therefore they are absolutely continuous functions, i.e., they are differentiable almost everywhere and each curve is the integral of its derivative that is a priori just an $L^1$ function.
+We have noticed, more than once, that the $d$-geodesics in our setting are Lipschitz curves with respect to the Euclidean metric, therefore they are absolutely continuous functions, i.e., they are differentiable almost everywhere and each curve is the integral of its derivative that is a priori just an $L^1$ function.
 On the other hand, each absolutely continuous curve can be reparametrized to be Lipschitz with respect to the Euclidean metric.

 \defn Fixing a distribution $\Delta$, a curve is called \textit{horizontal} if it is absolutely continuous and it derivative lies in the distribution $\Delta$ wherever it exists.